tnscorcoran/churn-front-end/README.md

 Go with the rest of the defaults and click __Create__
 <img src="./images/frontend/frontend-2-deploy-image.png" width="700"/>

-A couple of minutes later, the circle should be dark blue - indiciating it's deplyed.
+A couple of minutes later, the circle should be dark blue - indicating it's deployed.

 <img src="./images/frontend/frontend-3-app-deployed.png" width="700"/>